nnirror/wax/README.md

 ## fftgate
 Applies a FFT-based bin threshold gate to `input`, passing only FFT bin frequencies higher than `threshold`.
 Values for `threshold` are normalized and clipped between 0 and 1.

+## fftfilter
+Applies FFT-based bin shifting to `input`, moving all frequency bins upwards or downwards by `shiftAmount` bins.

 ## fold
 Folds any values in `input 1` below `minimum` or above `maximum`.
 If the input value exceeds `maximum`, the output will be the amount above subtracted from `maximum`.
 If the input value is below `minimum`, the output will be the amount below added to from `minimum`.